nueverest/blowdrycss/docs/quickstart.rst

 - Navigate to ``../name_of_project_folder/examplesite/css``, and verify that ``blowdry.css`` and
   ``blowdry.min.css`` now exist.

-- Also note that two new HTML files ``clashing_aliases.html`` and ``property_aliases.html``.
+- Also note that two new HTML files ``property_aliases.html`` and ``clashing_aliases.html``.
 There is more about these files in the advanced topics.
+In general, they document syntax that can (property_aliases) and cannot be used (clashing_aliases).

 - Open a web browser and go to `localhost:8080 <http://localhost:8080>`__.

 - The page should now be styled better.
-Keep in mind that some elements are intentionally left un-styled.
+Keep in mind that some elements are intentionally left un-styled for tutorial purposes.

 .. note::